Hard Drive Recycling

 Is it Illegal to Throw Away My Hard Drive?

 Most hard drives contain toxins like mercury and lead that could have adverse effects on the environment if leaked into the soil.
+Electronics like hard drives also take up valuable space and practically never decompose.
+With electronic waste being the fastest growing global waste stream, landfill managers do not need or want this kind of waste taking up valuable space.

 Data Destruction is the most efficient way to protect against liability.